locxter/jgswpzzlbt/README.md

 ## How to create a jigsaw puzzle

 As this robot uses a special simplified type of jigsaw puzzles, you have to create the puzzles to solve with it yourself.
-You can simply use the given example puzzle by going to a photo shop (they offer a way better print quality than an average home printer), printing the file `reference-with-cutting-lines.png` in the common 15x10cm format and cutting it into pieces, but creating your own puzzle entirely isn't to difficult either.
+You can simply use the given example puzzle by going to a photo shop (they offer a way better print quality than an average home printer), printing the file(s) `reference-with-cutting-lines.png` or in case of the 24 part version `reference-with-cutting-lines-NUMBER.png` in the common 15x10cm format and cutting it into pieces.
+But creating your own puzzle entirely isn't to difficult either.
 To do so you need to create a reference image of the whole jigsaw puzzle, a variant of this image with cutting lines as well as part images to help with labeling the cut parts later on.
-Then just print it out in your desired size and cut it into pieces (keep in mind that the parts shouldn't get to small to work properly).
+Then just print it out in your desired size and cut it into pieces.
+Keep in mind that the parts shouldn't get to small to work properly, 5x5cm per part is optimal.

 ## How to use it